Leaky-Image-Project/docs/README.md

 <p align="center">
     <img src="./assets/attacker-code.png" alt="attacker-code" width="1000"/>
 </p>
 We change line 2 to what we have shared with the victim.
-(Note: the original url is our test file address, do not need to change if you use the test file)
+(Note: the original url is our test file address, do not need to change if you use the test file [example.png])

 Then we could open a new tab in the browser at localhost:8080 to open the attacker controlled website, we can see the image appears.
 <p align="center">